How Many Subscribers Do You Need to Make Money on YouTube?

 While the eligibility threshold is relatively attainable, having a larger subscriber base certainly has its advantages.
 Firstly, more subscribers mean a wider audience for your content, increasing the potential for higher view counts and engagement.
 This, in turn, can attract more advertisers and potentially lead to higher ad revenue.
 Additionally, a substantial subscriber base can provide opportunities for brand collaborations and sponsorships.

-Trends : How to Make Money as a Teenager
+Trends : How to Make Money in the Stock Market

 5. Disadvantages of Focusing Solely on Subscribers